Yuto Adachi: Early life and education

+Career

 Pre-debut and Pentagon Maker

 Yuto was a former JYP Entertainment trainee.
-He passed "Cube Star World Audition" global selection and became a Cube trainee in 2014.
+He passed "Cube Star World Audition" global selection and became a Cube Entertainment trainee in 2014.
 In 2015, Yuto participated in 2015 Idol Star Athletics Ssireum Basketball Futsal Archery Championships.
 At the championship, Yuto teamed with Goaldae-Sliga alongside Doo-joon and Yoseob of Beast, and Roh Ji-hoon, and took the gold medal in the men futsal.

 In 2016, Yuto joined as survival candidate in a South Korean television reality program Pentagon Maker, hosted by Cube Entertainment and co-produced by Mnet.
 Though he was initially in the bottom four in the first elimination, he was save in the ninth week after performing "Young" (Prod. by Dok2) with his team.
 On July 9, "Young" was released on various online music sites.
 In episode 9, week 10 of Pentagon Maker, Yuto performed Block B's "Very good" alongside Jinho and Wooseok for the 3 vs 3 vs 3 match, where the confirmed member were selected as unit leaders and each team includes the elimination candidates including Yuto.
 As a result of the final mission, Yuto's team won first place in the unit performance.
 Thus, he was excluded from the candidate for elimination after completing his Pentagraph and joined as Pentagon's 6th member.
 Before the group officially debuted, Yuto made his first cameo on Yeo One's web drama Spark, alongside fellow Pentagon members Hui, E'Dawn and Wooseok.